Illustration of a confident woman in a black blazer with the text “How to Interpret Domain Authority Scores” – SEO Insights by IdeasToReach.

 DA 1–20: New or Developing Websites

-• These are often new sites or ones with minimal backlink profiles.
+• These are often new sites or ones with minimal backlink profiles and limited external links pointing to them.

 • Content may still be limited.